Children's Literature: 32 Best Read Aloud Picture Books That Keep Children's Interest

 Selecting the Right Books for Story Time

-If you are a storytime presenter, you know that some children's books are designed to be read aloud in a group setting, while others may not work for storytime groups because they are either too long, too complicated, or just not engaging enough.
+Some children's books are designed to be read aloud in a group setting, but others may not work for groups of toddlers and younger preschool children.
+Sometimes books are too long, too complicated, or just not engaging enough.
 And keeping the momentum is a component of a successful story hour or classroom reading time.
-And, while there's much more to putting on a great storytime program than selecting and reading books.
-But selecting the right books really helps!
+And, while there's much more to putting on a great storytime program or preschool classroom than selecting and reading books, selecting the right books really helps!

 Below is a list of books that I read in a preschool story time setting.
 I recommend most of these children's picture books because they have textual and visual elements that can keep a group of young children engaged in the story.
 While you can never predict a young child's behavior, these books were used during multiple story time presentations, and were particularly suited to groups of children.

-Chicka Chicka Boom Boom by Bill Martin Jr. (Author), John Archambault (Author), Lois Ehlert (Illustrator), ISBN 0439806968.
+Chicka Chicka Boom Boom by Bill Martin Jr. (Author), John Archambault (Author), and Lois Ehlert (Illustrator).
 Rhythmic alphabet fun as the alphabet letters climb up the coconut tree.
 An all-time children's favorite because it reads as a percussive, sing-song chant that will have kids remembering all the words.
 The new sequel to this story has been made into an entertaining short film that I strongly recommend if you have multimedia access.
 Many a librarian has made this a feature story during story hour, and it is a must-have for home libraries, too.

 Corduroy and A Pocket for Corduroy by Don Freeman is the classic, irresistible story about a cute little teddy bear and his adventures that take him into a department store and through the wash.

-Any books in the Froggy series by Jonathan London will be entertaining reading in a preschool and early elementary-aged story hour.
+Any books in the Froggry series by Jonathan London will be entertaining reading in a preschool and early elementary-aged story hour.
 While too advanced for toddlers, I particularly like Froggy's First Kiss and Froggy Bakes a Cake.
 Jonathan London's Froggy is very likable, and is a boy character who has many different adventures that preschoolers can relate to.

-Hilda Must Be Dancing by Karma Wilson, ISBN 1416950834.
+Hilda Must Be Dancing by Karma Wilson.
 Hilda the Hippo needs a new hobby, and how!
 But what could be better than dancing?
 All of the other animals try to discourage her from following her passion, because dancing is so impractical for a hippo.
 The brightly-colored images of Wilson's artwork make her an artist and author to read again and again.
 Wilson is more well-known for her Bear books.
 Make sure to read A Frog in a Bog, and all of the books in her Bear series, including Bear Snores On, Bear Wants More, and Bear Stays Up.
 I recommend this book for preschool ages and up.

 I Need My Monster by Amanda Noll is a long but entertaining story by an author with an ear for storytelling.
 This book is meant to be read aloud.
-This book could be read during Halloween or for any bedtime-themed story hour, and is a must-read.
+This book could be read during Halloween or for any bedtime-themed story hour, but is for older preschoolers and elementary ages.

-If You Give a Mouse a Cookie, by Laura Numeroff (Author) and Felicia Bond (Illustrator), ISBN 0061128562.
-Laura Numeroff's book If You Take a Mouse To School is another good read for the beginning of the school year.
+If You Give a Mouse a Cookie, by Laura Numeroff (Author) and Felicia Bond (Illustrator) Laura Numeroff's book If You Take a Mouse To School is another good read for the beginning of the school year.
 Laura Numeroff's series of cause and effect stories includes other popular titles like If You Give a Cat A Cupcake, and If You Give a Moose a Muffin.
 All of these stories have circular plots, beginning where they end.
 The books require a great deal of suspension of disbelief.
 But hey, this is children's literature!
 This is a much-parodied title, and can become a little grating to adults who read this series over and over, but it is well-loved by children.

 If You're Happy and You Know It is one of those storytime selections you need to have on hand because it is such a great way to incorporate music and motion into your story hour.